-Our 2019 Stock Option and Incentive Plan, or 2019 Plan, was adopted by our board of directors on and approved by our stockholders on and will become effective on the date immediately prior to the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
-The 2019 Plan will replace our 2010 Plan, as our board of directors has determined not to make additional awards under that plan following the consummation of our initial public offering.
+Our 2019 Stock Option and Incentive Plan, or 2019 Plan, was adopted by our board of directors on April 29, 2019, and approved by our stockholders on April 29, 2019, and became effective on the date immediately prior to the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
+The 2019 Plan replaced our 2010 Plan, as our board of directors has determined not to make additional awards under that plan following the consummation of our initial public offering.
 The 2019 Plan allows the board of directors' compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons (including consultants).

-We have initially reserved shares of our common stock for the issuance of awards under the 2019 Plan, the Initial Limit.
-The 2019 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2020, by % of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
+We have initially reserved 905,000 shares of our common stock for the issuance of awards under the 2019 Plan, the Initial Limit.
+The 2019 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2020, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
 These limits are subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.